-This can be interpreted by assuming a simple scenario.
-Here we are taking the relationship between the prices of antique collection for auction and the duration of its age.
-The more an antique gets older the more the price it fetches.
-Assuming that we have set data for the last 50 items which had been auctioned we can predict what will be the future auction prices be based on the age of the item.
-Using this data we can build a regression equation.
+One can interpret it by assuming a simple scenario.
+We are taking the relationship between the prices of an antique collection for auction and its age duration.
+The older an antique gets, the more the price it fetches.
+Assuming that we have set data for the last 50 items auctioned, we can predict the future auction prices based on the item’s age.
+Using this data, we can build a regression equation.

 - Parameters β0 and β1 are parameters that are not known and will be estimated by the equation.

-- β0 is a constant that is used to define the linear trend line intercepts the Y-axis.
+- β0 is a constant that defines the linear trend line and intercepts the Y-axis.

 - β1 is a constant that demonstrates the magnitude of change in the value of the dependent variable as a related function of the change implied to the independent variables.

-- This is basically called the slope of the equation.
-When the slope is liner it means there is a proportionate relationship between age and price and where the slope is inverse it means the relationship is indirectly proportional
+- It is called the slope of the equation.
+When the slope is linear, there is a proportional relationship between age and price, and where the slope is inverse, it means the relationship is indirectly proportional.

-- The error can be defined as the noise or variation in the target variable and is random in nature.
+The error can be defined as the noise or variation in the target variable and is random.

 Real-life Examples of Regression Analysis

-Let us assume we need to establish a relationship between the sales which has happened and the amount spent on advertising related to a product.
+Let us assume we need to establish a relationship between the sales and the amount spent on advertising related to a product.

-We can observe generally that there is a positive relationship between the sales quantity and the amount spent on advertising.
+We can generally observe a positive relationship between the sales quantity and the amount spent on advertising.
 Allying simple linear regression equation, we have got: